French Classes Portland Summer 2014

-The Alliance's 10-week spring term runs March 31 through June 7, 2014.
-The following term (the summer term) will run June 23 to August 30.
-The program includes classes for adults and a separate program for children.
-Private lessons are also available.
-Take our online placement test to assess your level or call our office at 503.223.8388 to discuss your needs.
+The Alliance's 10-week summer term runs June 23 through August 30, 2014, and includes classes at all levels in programs for adults and summer camps for children.
+Private lessons are also available at all times.
+Call us at 503.223.8388 to discuss options suitable for you or use our online assessment tools to help choose the right class.
 Note that we refer to the international standard CECR to describe levels: A1-A2 Basic/Beginner, B1-B2 Intermediate/Independent, C1-C2 Proficient/Advanced.

 This is a class for true beginners or for persons resuming their studies after a long period (and who did not have a significant foundation).
 The course covers greetings, introductions, nationalities and numbers, expressing preferences, "tu" vs. "vous" forms of address.